 General and Administrative Expenses.
-Net general and administrative expenses increased to \$1,382,000 for the three months ended March 31, 2010 from \$1,136,000 for the same period in 2009.
-This \$246,000 increase was due primarily to an increase in franchise taxes partially offset by an increase in general and administrative overhead related to exploration and development activity capitalized to the full cost pool.
+Net general and administrative expenses increased to \$1,538,000 for the three months ended September 30, 2010 from \$1,380,000 for the same period in 2009.
+This \$158,000 increase was due to a slight increase in salaries partially offset by decreases in legal expenses and administrative service reimbursements, partially offset by an increase in general and administrative overhead related to exploration and development activity capitalized to the full cost pool.

 Accretion Expense.
-Accretion expense increased slightly to \$154,000 for the three months ended March 31, 2010 from \$142,000 for the same period in 2009.
+Accretion expense increased slightly to \$156,000 for the three months ended September 30, 2010 from \$146,000 for the same period in 2009.

 Interest Expense.
-Interest expense increased to \$718,000 for the three months ended March 31, 2010 from \$633,000 for the same period in 2009 due to an increase in the amortization of loan fees associated with our amended and restated credit facility with Bank of America, partially offset by a decrease in average debt outstanding and lower interest rates on amounts borrowed under our facilities with Bank of America.
-Total debt outstanding under our facilities with Bank of America was \$47.7 million as of March 31, 2010 and \$62.4 million as of the same date in 2009.
-Total weighted debt outstanding under our facilities with Bank of America was \$48.8 million for the three months ended March 31, 2010 and \$63.9 million for the same period in 2009.
-As of March 31, 2010, amounts borrowed under our revolving credit facility and our term loan with Bank of America bore interest of 3.75% and 3.25%, respectively.
+Interest expense increased to \$823,000 for the three months ended September 30, 2010 from \$614,000 for the same period in 2009 due to an increase in the interest rate paid as well as the recognition of approximately \$225,000 in unamortized loan fees associated with the termination of the Bank of America revolving credit facility.
+Effective September 30, 2010, this facility, along with the term loan with Bank of America, were repaid with borrowings under our new senior secured revolving credit agreement with The Bank of Nova Scotia, as administrative agent and letter of credit issuer and lead arranger, and Amegy Bank National Association, entered into on September 30, 2010.
+This increase in interest expense was partially offset by a decrease in average debt outstanding for the three moths ended September 30, 2010, as compared to the same period in 2009.
+Total debt outstanding under our new revolving credit facility was \$45.7 million as of September 30, 2010, as compared to \$53.1 million outstanding under our prior facilities with Bank of America as of the same date in 2009.
+Total weighted debt outstanding under our facilities were \$44.9 million for the three months ended September 30, 2010 and \$61.5 million for the same period in 2009.
+Until September 30 2010, amounts borrowed under our term loan and revolving credit facility with Bank of America bore interest of 3.76% and 3.25%, respectively.
+As of September 30, 2010, amounts borrowed under our new revolving credit facility bore interest of 5.75%.
+Effective October 5, 2010, we elected the Eurodollar rate of 3.76%.

 Income Taxes.
-As of March 31, 2010, we had a net operating loss carry forward of approximately \$55.7 million, in addition to numerous temporary differences, which gave rise to a deferred tax asset.
+As of September 30, 2010, we had a net operating loss carry forward of approximately \$53.0 million, in addition to numerous temporary differences, which gave rise to a deferred tax asset.
 Periodically, management performs a forecast of our taxable income to determine whether it is more likely than not that a valuation allowance is needed, looking at both positive and negative factors.
 A valuation allowance for our deferred tax assets is established if, in management's opinion, it is more likely than not that some portion will not be realized.
-At March 31, 2010, a valuation allowance of \$73.2 million had been provided for deferred tax assets, with the exception of \$533,000 related to alternative minimum taxes.
-We had no income tax expenses for the three months ended March 31, 2010.
+At September 30, 2010, a valuation allowance of \$73.2 million had been provided for deferred tax assets, with the exception of \$554,000 related to alternative minimum taxes.
+We paid no taxes for the three months ended September 30, 2010.